MIRACL Trust Authenticator

 # Flow

-RPA stands for Relying Party Application; in this case, it is your application’s back end.
+Relying Party Application is your application’s back end.

-When a client requests access to a protected resource, the RPA redirects the end user to the MIRACL Trust Authorisation Page to begin authentication via OpenID Connect.
+When a client requests access to a protected resource, the Relying Party Application redirects the end user to the MIRACL Trust Authorisation Page to begin authentication via OpenID Connect.

 To verify their identity and register their device, the user must use the MIRACL Trust Authenticator.
 On desktop, this involves scanning a QR code displayed in the browser using the mobile app.
 On mobile, the user simply taps the Launch App button to open the MIRACL Trust Authenticator directly.

-After launching the app, the end user is redirected to a Custom Verification URL, where the RPA handles identity verification.
+After launching the app, the end user is redirected to a Custom Verification URL, where the Relying Party Application handles identity verification.
 Via the Verification URL, the end user is redirected back to the MIRACL Trust Authenticator, and the verification is complete.
 Now, the end user can authenticate using the PIN associated with their registered device.

 Once authentication is successful, the end user is directed to your OIDC Redirect URL along with the Access Code.
-The RPA then exchanges this Access Code for ID and Access tokens, confirming that the authentication was successful.
+The Relying Party Application then exchanges this Access Code for ID and Access tokens, confirming that the authentication was successful.
 This process may lead to creating a session on the back end, thereby granting the end user access to the protected resource.